 - Can pull all the updates from Github and Gitlab automatically.

 Contentful is an API-driven headless CMS that focuses on content and the backend.
 It is considered one of the best systems for small to medium enterprises.
-The content can be edited anywhere by any smart device and can be integrated with other services such as Dropbox.
+You can edit content anywhere by any smart device and integrate it with other services such as Dropbox.

 Contentful does not consider itself a CMS – it is a content infrastructure or CDN that delivers content.
 It allows you to create your own content models and define your own schemas to be displayed.